eg204212/eg204212/README.md

 ## 🚀 About Me

-💡 Passionate about building intelligent systems with ML/AI 🔍 Skilled in software quality assurance and test automation ⚡ Experienced in web development (MERN stack)
+💡 Passionate about building intelligent systems with ML/AI

+🔍 Skilled in software quality assurance and test automation

+⚡ Experienced in web development

 📊 Strong interest in data-driven problem solving

 🎯 Actively seeking opportunities in Machine Learning and Software Engineering

 ## 🛠 Skills